Arizona Bat Rescue Volunteer Opportunities

-Thank you for your interest in volunteering for Arizona Bat Rescue!
+Thank you for your interest in volunteering with Arizona Bat Rescue!
 There are both in-person and remote volunteer opportunities.
 These will be updated as needs change.
-All in-person volunteers must be 18 or older.
-Some exceptions may be made for minors with adult guardians accompanying them.

-Volunteering with me does not allow you to rescue, rehab, or care for bats on your own and everything you do under my supervision is at your own risk.
-If you would like to pursue your own license, please let me know and I am happy to help get you the training you need to prepare.
+Volunteering with me does not allow you to rescue, rehab, or care for bats on your own and everything you do under our supervision is at your own risk.

 Share Socials, Website, Campaigns and Events It may not seem like a huge help to share socials and the website but this is how people find Arizona Bat Rescue.
-So many finders tell me that they called a ton of places before finally getting my number.
-I've had rescues come through from Instagram and Facebook as well as from the website.
-I get referrals from local wildlife clinics and the Bat World and Arizona Game & Fish website but it isn't enough.
+So many finders tell us that they called a ton of places before finally getting our number.
+We've had rescues come through from Instagram and Facebook as well as from the website.
+We get referrals from local wildlife clinics and the Bat World and Arizona Game & Fish website but it isn't enough.
 The more people we can tell about Arizona Bat Rescue, the better the chances are that a bat in need will find its way here.
 Sharing donation campaigns helps to support Arizona Bat Rescue and get the word out.

 Instagram @azbatrescue